timk75/analytics_iq/Digital Analytics Fundamentals.md

-# Google Analytics Individual Qualification
-Document contains the notes for passing the Google Individual Qualification.
-Feel free to use for your own purposes.

-## Digital Analytics Fundamentals
+# Digital Analytics Fundamentals

-### Getting started
+## Getting started

 Major trends that drive change for any business:

-1. **The Internet** makes information and media available at the click of a buttob
+1. **The Internet** makes information and media available at the click of a button
 2. **Mobile** connects nearly everyone 24x7
 3. **Cloud Computing** provides cheap, practically infinite computing power.